jamie33o/budget-tracker-pp3/README.md

 - View budget overview for previous 7 days from current date

-  - If the user chooses View budget overview for previous 7 days from current date(option 5) the will be presented with a table showing expenses for the last 7days and also a seperate table showing budget , total expenses and savings
+  - If the user chooses View budget overview for previous 7 days from current date(option 5) the will be presented with a table showing expenses for the last 7days and also a separate table showing budget , total expenses and savings

 ![Budget overview](docs/readme_images/budget-overview-current-date.png)

-- View budget overview for previos 7 days from date entered
+- View budget overview for previous 7 days from date entered

-  - If the user chooses View budget overview for previos 7 days from date entered(option 6) they wil be asked to enter a date and then given a budget overview 7 days previous from that date
+  - If the user chooses View budget overview for previous 7 days from date entered(option 6) they wil be asked to enter a date and then given a budget overview 7 days previous from that date

 ![Budget overview by date](docs/readme_images/budget-overview-by-date-results.png)